deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 > </details>

-> Table I presents a comparison of various vision-language models' performance on the ScienceQA dataset, categorized by method type (zero-/few-shot, full training, parameter-efficient fine-tuning), model size, and context modality, showing the average accuracy achieved.
+> Table 1 presents a comparison of various vision-language models' performance on the ScienceQA dataset, categorized by method type, trainable parameters, and performance metrics across different subjects, context modalities, and grade levels.

 {{< table-caption >}}